MasonFeurer/Jano/README.md

 ## App attributes
 Jano-cli will read your projects `Cargo.toml` for some info before building your app.
 It will look at all members of the `[jano]` header in your TOML.
-Here are the recognized options and there meaning:
+Here are the recognized options and their meaning:

 - icon : (string)